technion-cs-nlp/bias-probing/README.md

 * `bias_probing/` contains models, data files, and implementation of the probing framework.
 * `scripts/` is the entry point for running the experiments and training models.

-### Notebooks

-IPython Notebooks are provided in `notebooks/`:
-* `results.ipynb` is the notebook used to reproduce the tables and figures appearing in the paper

 ## Environment setup

 First, clone this repository